Content & Moderation Policy

 Intake

-User reports, automated signals (e.g., malware blocks), rights-holder notices, and internal monitoring.
+We receive reports through: user reports, automated signals (e.g., malware blocks), rights-holder notices, and internal monitoring.
 We acknowledge all reports and open a case.

-Severity & timelines
+Severity & Timelines

-Possible actions
+Possible Actions

-- Content removal or hide-pending-review.
+- Content removal or hide-pending-review

-- Feature limits (sharing/invites/uploads).
+- Feature limits (sharing, invites, uploads)

-- Vendor/legal escalation when mandated.
+- Vendor or legal escalation when required

-- 3 strikes in 12 months → termination.
+- 3 strikes in 12 months → termination

-- 2 valid DMCA notices (different works) in 12 months → termination.
+- 2 valid DMCA notices (different works) in 12 months → termination

-Copyright (DMCA-style) Workflow
+Copyright (DMCA) Workflow

 On valid notice, we promptly disable access and notify the uploader.
 The uploader may submit a counter-notice within 10 business days.
-If the complainant doesn't file court action within 10-14 business days, we may restore the content.
-See our DMCA Policy for details and our designated agent.
+If the complainant doesn't file court action within 10–14 business days, we may restore the content.

 Appeals

-Transparency & Records
+Transparency

-We keep case logs (evidence, actions, outcomes) and publish periodic anonymized statistics on reports, actions taken, and appeals.
+We keep case logs (evidence, actions, outcomes) and may publish periodic anonymized statistics on reports, actions taken, and appeals.

 Contact

-- Report abuse, DMCA, or copyright claims: info@syncmuse.co
+Report abuse, DMCA, or copyright claims: info@syncmuse.co